-Objective 1.1 Champion a regional approach to grow the economy and advance racial and economic equity.
+Objective 1.1 Champion a regional approach to grow the economy and advance economic opportunity for all.

-- 1.1.1 Facilitate collaboration across public, private and nonprofit sectors to advance regional economic vitality, with particular emphasis on uplifting disinvested communities.
+- 1.1.1 Facilitate collaboration across public, private and nonprofit sectors to advance regional economic vitality and promote investment in areas of need.
 [Businesses] - 1.1.2 Attract, retain and expand businesses by facilitating redevelopment and reactivating markets.
 [Businesses] - 1.1.3 Increase communication around positive progress, project successes and regional cross-sector collaboration.
-[Systems] - 1.1.4 Collaborate with regional and community partners to establish a framework to evaluate policies and resource allocation from an equity lens and build community trust.
+[Systems] - 1.1.4 Collaborate with regional and community partners to establish a transparent, fair framework to evaluate economic development policies and resource allocation.
 [Systems]